-Barbara Kingsolver’s book, Animal Vegetable Miracle, is about a families year long experiment to produce all their own food or buy whatever they couldn’t produce from local sources.
+Barbara Kingsolver’s book Animal Vegetable Miracle is about a family’s year-long experiment to produce all their own food or buy whatever they couldn’t produce from local sources.
 Usually small farms like their own and farmers markets.
 Sometimes their definition of local had to be expanded to include their whole state or another country for food like coffee and tea produced under a Fair Trade agreement.

-Camilla, one of her daughters, had little sections at various points in the book describing her own experiences with the her families eating experiment and she including some of her own yummy sounding recipes, the one for mozzarella cheese is included, all of which I enjoyed reading.
+Camilla, one of her daughters, had little sections at various points in the book describing her own experiences with her family’s eating experiment and she included some of her own yummy sounding recipes, the one for mozzarella cheese is included, all of which I enjoyed reading.

-Kingsolver spent a lot of time delivering mini lectures on how bad large agri farms and the food they produce are, how terrible for you processed food and food additives are, etc etc. I already know this and, I suspect, does most of her audience.
+Kingsolver spent a lot of time delivering mini-lectures on how bad large agricultural farms and the food they produce are for you, how bad processed food and food additives are, etc etc. I already know this and, I suspect, does most of her audience.
 I found myself skipping over these boring parts especially the bits about shortsighted USA government policy, things like farm subsidies for growing corn and soybeans most of which are used to make processed food.

 Like Kingsolver says If all you have are a few pots on your apartment balcony you can still produce some of your own food, tomatoes and herbs grow well in pots, and still have the satisfaction of playing your own part in producing your daily bread.